 - Encourage employee feedback often.
 Effective communication is critical to increase diversity and inclusion.
 Offer many ways of gathering feedback throughout the organization, such as group and 1:1 feedback, written or verbal feedback, etc.

 Have 18 minutes to learn and be inspired?
 Watch a video toolkit created by the Clayman Institute for Gender Research, “Four Big Ideas for the Future of Work” (18:03).
 Get guidance from professors and corporate leaders about work practices that foster increasing diversity and building inclusive environments.

 - Look in STARS (in the Axess portal) for training on topics related to diversity and inclusion, such as sessions offered by the Diversity and FirstGen office in Vice Provost for Student Affairs, and by Talent Management & Workforce Strategy in University HR.

 - Diversity & Access Office: Facilitation of discussions and programs for faculty, including workshops, leadership development and 1:1 coaching, relevant to recruitment, hiring and retention strategies.
 VPFDD oversees several campus-wide initiatives that support faculty diversity.

 - Faculty Development and Diversity: Programs for faculty, such as orientation, talks, workshops, and events for new and junior faculty, department chairs and deans, and initiatives that support faculty diversity.

 - Faculty Affairs Officers in each academic area serve as a local resource to faculty and academic staff.

 - Human Resources Managers in each school and unit serve as a local resource to all employees.

-Learn & Grow, Manage & Lead, Connect
+Learning at Stanford, Manage & Lead, Connect